sonu318/Solace/README.md

 •	Scalability: Queues can be helpful for managing message flow and ensuring ordered delivery, but they're less suitable for large-scale distribution to many subscribers.

+# What is 'Topic'
+•	Function: Act as channels for message categorization and routing.
+Publishers send messages to topics, and subscribers interested in those specific messages subscribe to the relevant topics.
+Think of topics like folders where messages are categorized based on their content.

+•	Delivery Model: "Publish-Subscribe".
+Subscribers receive all messages published to the topics they're subscribed to.
+This is a one-to-many communication model.

+•	Persistence: Optional.
+Temporary topics are created dynamically and disappear with the session.
+Permanent topics can be explicitly created for persistent message storage.

+•	Scalability: Topics excel at distributing messages to many subscribers interested in the same category.